Getting Started with Self-Hosted XAI Router

 xai_mail

-(Required): The API domain you have prepared for the service.
-Make sure this domain is correctly resolved to your server's IP address.
-After the service starts, all API requests will be sent to this address.
+(Required): The domain you prepared for configuration management.
+Used for system configuration.
+Ensure this domain is resolved to your server's public IP address.

 Step 5: Start the Services